choojun/choojun.github.io/wsl_pyspark.md

 ## G8.
-PySpark and Jupyter Notebook
+Spark SQL and Jupyter Notebook
 1. Spark SQL is a module in Apache Spark that provides a relational interface to work with structured data using SQL-based operations in Spark through either JDBC/ODBC connectors, a built-in interactive Hive console, or Spark SQL API.
 This practical
 2. Read more from URLs https://jupyter.org/ and https://en.wikipedia.org/wiki/Project_Jupyter